-In this section we present a generalization of $\eqref{061}$ and $\eqref{39}$ by setting positive matrices to sectorial (accretive) ones.
-We notice that if $\Phi$ is a unital positive linear map and $A$ is any matrix, then
+In this section, we discuss some new inequalities for accretive matrices.
+In particular, we provide accretive versions of many known results for positive definite matrices.\\ We notice that if $\Phi$ is a positive unital linear map and $A \in \mathbb{M}_n,$ then

-and if $A,B>0$, then
+and if $A,B \in \mathbb{M}_n^+,$ then